Scaling Computer-Use Grounding via User Interface Decomposition and Synthesis: Limitations

 \section{Limitations}

 In this work, we mainly discuss the data synthesis methods while figuring out the essential factors.
 Screen capture data can be extracted from internet images and videos by neural networks, which can further expand the dataset.
 This approach can significantly expand the screenshot metadata, thus enlarging the grounding data.
 Due to resource restrictions, we leave this for further scaling through industrial efforts.
+Rejecting infeasible actions is crucial, as it helps prevent errors and mitigates the risks associated with incorrect instructions.
+Refusal modeling in GUI grounding remains a significant challenge, as models show limited improvement due to the inherent limitations in pretraining and the hallucination phenomenon in VLMs.
+While we find this problem has inherent complexity and challenges, this provides direction for future in-depth research and optimization.
 On the other hand, based on our enhanced grounding model, we can construct human-like traversers that interact in the digital world with or without specific purposes, similar to how humans navigate digital environments.
 This approach can further collect interaction data to improve grounding capabilities and even enhance model knowledge.
 We also leave these explorations for future work.